6789012/player-events_remastered/README.md

-Additionally, you can create simple commands (if you want a more complex command, this mod isn't what you are looking for) or listen to existing ones.
+Additionally, you can create simple commands (if you want a more complex command, this will be added in future) or listen to existing ones.

 ### Troubleshooting
 If you get an error when initializing the server or when an action should be executed, here are